You have the right to be confident that organisations handle your personal information responsibly and in line with good practice.

 - Request and respect timescales.
 Ask when you can expect the organisation to respond and resist any temptation to contact them again before that.
 However, if you do not receive a response on time, you should chase it, although we recommend giving an extra couple of days to allow for administrative or postal delays.

 - Include all necessary information.
-Include all relevant details such as account or patient numbers to help the organisation identify you and your concern correctly.
+Include all relevant details such as account or patient numbers to help the organisation identify you and your complaint correctly.

 - Include all necessary evidence.
 Send copies of all the key documents you have to evidence your complaint.
 Don’t send the originals as you might need them later.
 Also, don’t include additional documentation ‘just in case’.
 The more documents you send, the more likely it is that key information will be missed.